dalemartyn/dalestillman.com/src/work/2009-06-10-google-earth-plotter.md

 color_dark: "#37538C"
 ---

 This was my final year project for my Civil Engineering degree at Loughbrough University.
-I created a computer program to plot surveying data measured with a total station (a digital measuring tool on a tripod) in Google Earth.
+I created a computer program to plot surveying data measured with a [total station][1] (a digital measuring tool on a tripod) in Google Earth.

-To be able to visualise the data from the detail survey, the application had to transform the coordinates from local cooridate systems to the global coordinate system WGS84.
+The program transformed data captured in local cooridinate systems to the global coordinate system [WGS84][2].

 <figure>
   <div class="c-image-background u-rounded">